ckingdon/docker-node/README.md

 ## Install docker:
 * get from docker website, install .deb
+* or, probably better to use apt and install Ubuntu native docker-io package
+* see [this StackOverflow answer](https://stackoverflow.com/questions/45023363/what-is-docker-io-in-relation-to-docker-ce-and-docker-ee-now-called-mirantis-k/57678382#57678382) for reasons why

 ## Where to get images: dockerhub
 * online spot for downloading verified docker images